Tracheoesophageal fistula and esophageal atresia repairTEF repair; Esophageal atresia repair

-Sometimes the surgeon will wait 2 - 4 months before doing the surgery.
+Sometimes the surgeon will wait 2 to 4 months before doing the surgery.
 Waiting allows your baby to grow or have other problems treated.
 If your child's surgery is delayed:

-- A gastrostomy tube will be placed.
-The gastrostomy tube is often placed using numbing medicines (local anesthesia) so that your baby does not feel pain.
+- A gastrostomy tube (G-tube) will be placed through the abdominal wall into the stomach.
+Numbing medicines (local anesthesia) will be used so that the baby does not feel pain.

 Why the Procedure Is Performed

-Tracheoesophageal fistula and esophageal atresia are life-threatening problems and need treatment right away.
+Tracheoesophageal fistula and esophageal atresia are life-threatening problems.
+They need to be treated right away.
 If these problems are not treated: